threedaymonk/lilypond-shamisen/README.md

     \trtr { c'16\2^\third bes \hajiki g \hajiki g }

+### Positions 10 and higher

+By default, double- and triple-character position numbers are compressed to 3/4 and 2/3 of the normal width, respectively.
+This can be turned off in favour of LilyPond's default tablature rendering:

+    \revert TabStaff.TabNoteHead.stencil

+### Sharp and flat positions

+There are two options for displaying these non-numbered positions:

+* With sharps (♯, 9♯, 13♯ etc.)
+* With flats (4♭, 10♭, 14♭ etc.)

+The default is to use sharps.
+Flats can be selected instead:

+    \set TabStaff.tablatureFormat = #(custom-tab-format tsugaru-signs-with-flats)

 ## Implementation notes

 Underlining of notes is implemented as a different stencil for the note stem.